We use cookies for statistical purposes.

 How much does it cost to live in Switzerland as a digital nomad?

 Switzerland is a more expensive country compared to other European destinations, however, it is also more exclusive.
-When consider moving here as a digital nomad, you should consider the following:
+When considering moving here as a digital nomad, you should consider the following:

 • Bern is one of the most appreciated destinations, as living costs can go up to 4,600 USD per month, according to data here;